 #4 They automate end-to-end functional testing.

-#5 They shift left testing and implement it earlier in the development life cycle.
+#5 They shift left test and implement it earlier in the development life cycle.

 Abhinav Kaiser of Pluralsight explains that rather than having testing stuck in a bottleneck and slowing down the SDLC, continuous testing ensures that once the code is integrated it gets tested automatically.
 In this way, continuous testing supports the DevOps goal of speeding up the software delivery process to deliver high-quality software.